High-Performance Wavelength Division Multiplexers Enabled by Co-Optimized Inverse Design: Results

 To analyze the benefit of the co-optimized inverse design approach, we examine the performance of inverse designed WDMs when the Bragg filters are not included in the optimization.
 The co-optimization case is compared with the traditional inverse design approach as well as when the Bragg filters are added to the structure after optimization.
 This analysis is detailed in Figure \ref{fig:fig2_reflectionhandling}.
 A significant reduction in crosstalk and narrowing of bandwidth is observed for the co-optimized WDM and Bragg filter design as compared with simple inverse design (Figure \ref{fig:fig2_reflectionhandling}d.).
 By including the Bragg filters in the large scale simulation region used for optimization, the resulting structure reduces the reflection back into the input port while also efficiently routing the wavelengths to their respective outputs (difference shown in Figure \ref{fig:fig2_reflectionhandling} b.,c., and e.).
 A true advantage to using Bragg filters is the ability semi-arbitrarily reduce crosstalk by simply increasing the number of Bragg periods.
 This can be done at no expense to insertion loss.
 This effect is explored in Figure \ref{fig:fig2_reflectionhandling}a. where we measure the same devices but with increasing Bragg filter lengths (indicated by the number of Bragg periods N).
 By increasing N to 300, crosstalk of less than -40 dB can be achieved while maintaining insertion loss.
 This approach has a minimal impact on the overall device footprint, as it involves merely extending the already narrow output waveguides.

+The 3-channel silicon device yielded similar performance metrics as compared with the 2-channel device, demonstrating the robustness of our approach to handling the interference and reflection from multiple closely spaced channels.
+Such handling would be significantly worse for non-co-optimized case.
+The 3-channel device has a simulated mean insertion loss of -2.83 dB and mean crosstalk of -43.26 dB across the three output ports.
+We note a small discrepancy between the optimal peak of designed and simulated wavelength channels which may be due to the difference in sub-pixel averaging across FDTD simulators (\textit{fdtdz} and Lumerical).

-Additionally, we explore the application of the WDM devices at a system-level.
-One of the WDM devices is coupled to a silicon nitride frequency comb source and the comb lines are separated into each of the ports.
-The frequency comb source is generated using a photonic crystal microring resonator giving the input spectrum shown in Figure \ref{fig:fig3_expresults}b. and the resulting output spectra from the two ports of the WDM are shown in Figure \ref{fig:fig3_expresults}c.
+Additionally, we explore an application of the WDM devices at a system level.
+We examine the integration of our WDM solution with a multi-channel source by coupling one of the WDM devices with a silicon nitride frequency comb source to separate the comb lines into each of the WDM output ports.
+The frequency comb source is generated using a photonic crystal microring resonator which gives the input spectrum shown in Figure \ref{fig:fig4_comb}b..
+The resulting output spectra from the two ports of the WDM are shown in Figure \ref{fig:fig4_comb}c., where we normalize to the response of input and output grating couplers.
 Four comb lines are coupled into the output of one port of the WDM while three comb lines are coupled into the other port.
-As observed in Figure \ref{fig:fig3_expresults}c., the pump for the frequency comb is coupled to both of the WDM outputs due to the higher power relative to other comb lines.
+As observed in Figure \ref{fig:fig4_comb}c., the pump for the frequency comb is coupled to both of the WDM outputs due to the higher power relative to other comb lines.